 How can I change my advisor?

-If you wish to change either your Freshman Faculty Mentor or Concentration Advisor, contact any of the Deans of Undergraduate Academics.
+If you wish to change either your Freshman Faculty Mentor or Concentration Advisor, contact the Office of Undergraduate Academics.

 What does it mean to audit a course?